LeoV31/invoicing/README.md

 # billing
-This is a Django REST framework-based application for managing investors, investments, bills, and cash calls.
+This is a Django REST framework-based application for managing investors, investments, bills, and cash calls of a French VC-fund.
 The application allows creating and managing records for investors and their investments, generating bills based on specific strategies, and grouping them into cash calls for further processing.

 ## Table of Contents